 To be eligible for this position you will be a Fellow of the Australasian College for Emergency Medicine in your first-year post fellowship or hold an equivalent specialist qualification to be eligible for vocational registration with the Medical Council of New Zealand.
 We will also accept applications from ACEM Trainees that are post Part 2 Written exams.

 Putting people at the heart of all we do

 Health is ultimately all about people.
 What's important around here is the way we care for and respect others, the responsibility taken for delivering outcomes, and going about our work with integrity.

 Being part of the Canterbury District Health Board, our people enjoy access to, flexible working arrangements and a genuine and ongoing focus on career development.

-Apply online, or to find out more information, please contact Tracey Sutherland - Recruitment Specialist.
+Apply online, or to find out more information on the recruitment process please contact Tracey Sutherland on [email protected]

 For further details about these positions including detailed individual fellowship descriptions, conditions of employment, including the details of the individual Fellowship positions please contact Dr David Richards (Clinical Director) and Dr Mark Gilbert (Deputy Clinical Director) on [email protected] and [email protected]

 If applying for a position, please indicate what fellowship(s) you would be interested.